LesRevenants/SLEW/lib/mysql-connector-java-5.1.46/README.txt

 261

-functions (ten lines or less in length), then the use of the object
+functions (ten lines or less in length), then the use of the x

 262